 The tech industry has big plans for virtual reality gadgets.
 Google, Apple and Amazon recently announced rollout plans for sophisticated VR devices.
 VR is intended to be an advertising channel that marketers can almost certainly penetrate this year.
 However, advertising for VR is going to be a hurdle unlike any other.
 Imagine explaining television advertising to someone who has never seen a TV before.
 Most CMOs do not understand what VR is.
 Is it an isolating technology?
 What kind of media would users consume?
 Finding definitive answers to questions like this will be integral for expanding existing marketing campaigns to reach the VR marketplace.

 The average consumer now communicates through close to five devices.
 The proliferation of communication channels certainly generates more opportunities to reach consumers.
 On the other hand, it also presents new problems for advertising across varied but connected channels.
 Cross-device marketing, therefore, is expected to be one of the toughest challenges digital marketers will face this year.

 Ad blocking is a real headache-inducing issue.
-Online advertising, especially for media organizations, has been severely limited thanks to ad-blocking browser extensions.
+Online advertising, especially for media organisations, has been severely limited thanks to ad-blocking browser extensions.
 Consumers are now using similar ad-blocks on mobile devices as well.
-The debacle has reached such heights, the Interactive Advertising Bureau and the World Federation of Advertisers even warned advertisers to prioritise user-experience above all else.
-In 2017, marketers will have to find middle ground between delivering digital ads and keeping browsing experiences free of distracting advertisements.
+The debacle has reached such heights, the Interactive Advertising Bureau and the World Federation of Advertisers even warned advertisers to prioritise user experience above all else.
+In 2017, marketers will have to find middle-ground between delivering digital ads and keeping browsing experiences free of distracting advertisements.

 2016 was hailed as the year to be creative in marketing.
 In all likelihood, 2017 will be the year to produce unique and tech-friendly content to keep attracting specific and gadget-oriented consumers.